Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 No special permits are required for individuals.
 You can fill out a free permit at the self-serve kiosk at the Mattole Beach campground (this campground has a $8/night fee).See the previous section for new permit requirements.

 - Beginners may not want to backpack the Lost Coast, but if you’re in great shape, go for it.
 Most of the trail is either soft sand, hard pebbles, and small boulders, so it’s not like the packed trail that most people are used to.
 It will slow you down.
 There are numerous campsites along the trail though, so don’t worry about rushing it.

 - There are no latrines – bring a trowel.
-Dig your cat hole at least 200 feet from the nearest campsite and water source, 6″x6″x6″, burying your toilet paper in the bottom of the hole first.
+Dig your cat hole below the high tide line if possible, otherwise at least 200 feet from the nearest campsite and water source, 6″x6″x6″.
+You must pack out your used TP so please plan ahead for this!